 Environmental management presents the work of academic researchers and professionals outside universities, including those in business, government, research establishments, and public interest groups, presenting a wide spectrum of viewpoints and approaches, about the natural resources.

 AD7602 Relationship Marketing 3 C/h

-In this course students are going to approach concepts related to the process of developing relationship marketing, through attractiveness tools and customer retention.
+In this course students are going to approach concepts related to the process of developing relationship marketing, (no need for comma) through attractiveness tools and customer retention.

 AD7655 Sensory Marketing 3 C/h